-The SCAC site contribution has been recognized through the years.
-Upon its foundation the Smithsonian Institution recognized the site as an example of “visionary use of information technology in the field of education and academia.”
+The SCAC’s contribution to empirical research has been recognized through the years.
+Upon its foundation, the Smithsonian Institution recognized the site as an example of “visionary use of information technology in the field of education and academia.”
 Furthermore, one of the best indicators of the site’s success has been its potential as a model.
-A considerable number of projects have been modeled after the SCAC.
-For example, the Civil Rights Litigation Clearinghouse from the Washington University in St. Louis, the Stanford originated project’s Intellectual Property Litigation Clearinghouse (IPLC), and Stanford Securities Litigation Analytics are all modeled after the SCAC.
-In 2009, during a roundtable discussion on Securities Claims Statistics, the SCAC was distinguished as the one containing the best methodologies and protocols for counting, classifying and reporting on securities class action lawsuits.
+A number of projects have been modeled after the SCAC, including the Civil Rights Litigation Clearinghouse from Washington University in St. Louis and the Stanford-originated Intellectual Property Litigation Clearinghouse (IPLC).
+In 2009, during a roundtable discussion on Securities Claims Statistics, the SCAC was recognized for containing the best methodologies and protocols for counting, classifying, and reporting on securities class action lawsuits.